 What we do —

 It is widely recognized that families’ ability to meet basic needs is the biggest determinant of their ability to lead full and healthy lives.
 But in many specific emergency situations, existing support structures either don’t cover or cannot act fast enough to cover an acute, unexpected financial need.
-Footbridge strategically supports only clients for whom our help will make a sustainable difference.
-Our flexible model complements existing supports, filling in gaps as the funder of last resort.
-And our organization is poised for expansion across the country.
+Our model complements existing supports, filling in gaps as the payer of last resort, and offers our funders flexibility in crafting solutions.
+The Footbridge model was built with an appreciation for existing ecosystems such as families’ organic relationships, the pragmatic realities of those in a financial crisis, and political complexities.
+Unlike guaranteed basic income programs, Footbridge aid doesn’t risk putting a family over the benefits cliff and is palatable to both sides of the political aisle.

 How we make a difference —